A Plea to Consider believing on Jesus

 Sorry for the formatting issues, I cannot fix them, no matter how I try.

-MY PLEA NOW IS FOR ANY THAT MAY NOT KNOW HIM.
-PLEASE CONSIDER READING, PRAY, ASK GOD TO SHOW YOU HE IS REAL, AND TO SHOW YOU TRUTH IN ANYTHING I HAVE WRITTEN.
+MY PLEA NOW IS FOR ANY ONE READING THIS THAT MAY NOT KNOW HIM.
+PLEASE CONSIDER READING WITH AN OPEN MIND.
+TALK TO GOD AND ASK HIM TO SHOW YOU HE IS REAL, AND TO SHOW YOU TRUTH IN ANYTHING I HAVE WRITTEN.

 This will probably be long, (we’re talking about me after all).
 I didn’t know where to begin and end.
 I don’t want to overwhelm you, but I know too, that you need evidence, proof, something tangible or some real reason to believe, you cannot just believe without knowledge.
 I hope you will have time to read this; my heart and my prayers are with you always.
 But this is a matter of life and death and you matter to me and my kids, and many other people of course, and your standing with God is so very important to me.